Australia is known for its dangerous snakes, and we have a lot of them. However, few people die from bites.

 Also known as: common tiger snake

-Found: along the south-eastern coast of Australia, from New South Wales and Victoria to Tasmania and the far corner of South Australia
+Found: all along the south-eastern coast of Australia, from New South Wales and Victoria to Tasmania and the far corner of South Australia

 Also known as: fierce snake or small-scaled snake

-Also known as: eastern taipan
+Also known as eastern taipan

 Found: in an arc from the north of New South Wales to Brisbane and the north of Western Australia along the east coast.
 They like sugar cane fields a lot.